This section contains a general overview of topics that you will learn in this lesson.

 - helloWorld (This exercise is intentionally very simple to ensure that you have set up everything properly!)

 - Once you have a working solution, see how it compares to the exercise’s given solution.
-Solutions for the exercises can be found on the ‘solutions’ branch of the repo.
+Solutions for the exercises can be found in the ‘solution’ folder of each exercise.

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.